First Nations

 Torrens University Australia proudly acknowledges Aboriginal and Torres Strait Islander peoples as the Traditional Custodians of the lands where our campuses are located and pays respects to the teaching, learning and research undertaken since time immemorial.
+We pay our respects to those who have cared and continue to care for Country.

 Our vision for reconciliation